Almissbah/weather-forcast/README.md

 * A web API service.
 * A repository that works with the API service to provide a unified data interface.
 * A utils class to handle user input.
+* A Location liveData class for getting location updates.
 * ViewModels that provide data specific to the UI using RxJava and LiveData.
 * The UI, which shows a visual representation of the data in the ViewModel.